syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/DataBinding.md

 ![](DataBinding_images/LinqtoSql.jpg)

-In code behind, fetch the data from classes and stored it to the Viewbag as follows
+In code behind, fetch the data from classes and stored it to the ViewBag as follows

 {% highlight C# %}